AwsafAlam/Software_Engineering-CSE-308/Assignment_2/Readme.md

 5. SD card reader
 6. USB-C thumbdrive

-I also need a way to plug in my Ethernet cable for *High Speed* internet and an extra USB-C port for charging my Mac.
+I also need a way to plug in my Ethernet cable for *High Speed* internet.

 *There are various dongles available in the market.
 Only 3 were sufficient to fullfill my needs.
 Each one had a various number of ports.*